sameerthereds/Visualization_MOODS/README.md

 Description

-The visualizations in this repository aim to facilitate understanding and reflection on momentary stressor logging.
-These visualizations are tailored to support stress management practices using wearable technology and were developed as part of the study discussed in the paper.
+The visualizations in this repository aim to facilitate understanding and reflection on momentary stressors.
+These visualizations are tailored to support stress and stressor awareness using wearable technology and were developed as part of the study discussed in the paper.